-And now comes the plug for Steven John Irwin, Manage WP Australia!
+And now comes the plug for Manage WP Australia!

 What do you do?
 Who for?
 And how does it benefit them?

-We apply an IT eye to WordPress management and other WordPress technical issues.
-We provide these services to busy businesses, web designers, and site admins.
+At Manage WP, we apply an IT eye to WordPress management and other WordPress technical issues.
+We provide these services to busy businesses, web designers and site admins.

-And where can we find out more about Steven John Irwin, Manage WP Australia?
+Where can we find out more about Manage WP Australia?

 Want your turn in the spotlight?